Juniper-SE/Apstra_IBA_Probes/README.md

     - Find a device with running traffic to execute the command on, get the output and document it.
     - Design the probe.

+- OPSF Neighbor Check
+  - Enhance the configlet, leverage Device-Context and add a Property-set

 - Interface flap
     - Grab it from Boris Env.